flujo-app/CommunityAI/README.md

 550.54.14+ on Linux).
 Python, PyTorch and the CUDA runtime are included.
 See the [installation guide](https://github.com/flujo-app/CommunityAI/blob/codex/gate14-20260902-b/docs/ALPHA_INSTALL.md) for setup, updates and the current alpha limitations.

+## Important note on privacy and security:
+**Do NOT use CommunityAI for confidential/private data**

+This is what we do right now to make it as secure as possible:
+- Messages between computers are encrypted
+- Each computer proves it owns the identity it advertises (like an impersonation check)
+- The files you download (Installer, Model-Data, etc.) must match our (preapproved) hashes.
+- The updater checks our digital signature and the downloaded package before installing.
+- We limit request sizes, simultaneous work and waiting times to make it harder for someone to overwhelm the network.
+- All public (non-encrypted) status information is just things like available blocks and rough activity counts.

+**But(!) the peer handling your text can read it.
+The encryption protects on the network but a peer must actually open the message to process it.
+We cannot guarantee that another person’s computer won’t record it, or that a malicious peer will answer honestly.**

+Again, don't use it for confident/company data!